Skip to content

 5. Review working practices - Strengths-based policies and practices that span the employee lifecycle guide the attraction, engagement, and utilisation of unique talents at all levels.

 We support higher education organisations to pragmatically implement science-backed practices for individuals, managers and teams.
 We offer strengths discovery workshops and practical training programmes to optimise the performance, engagement and well-being of groups and individuals.
-For updating dates click here.
+For upcoming dates click here.

 Endnotes